-As of May 31, 2016, Tocagen has treated 126 recurrent HGG patients with Toca 511 & Toca FC in three ongoing ascending dose Phase 1 clinical trials with three modes of delivery.
+Across our three ascending-dose Phase 1 trials, Tocagen has treated 127 patients with recurrent high-grade glioma, or HGG, with Toca 511 & Toca FC.
 In these trials, potential benefits were observed, including durable objective responses, extended overall survival and a favorable safety profile.
-To date, a dose-limiting toxicity has not been reached.
-Based on these Phase 1 clinical trial results, in November 2015 Tocagen initiated the Phase 2 portion of a Phase 2/3 clinical trial, which is designed to serve as a potential registrational trial in patients with first or second recurrent HGG undergoing resection.
+The recommended dose for future trials was also identified.
+Based on these Phase 1 clinical trial results, Tocagen is advancing a pivotal Phase 3 clinical trial for patients with first or second recurrent HGG undergoing resection.

 The U.S. Food and Drug Administration (FDA) granted Toca 511 & Toca FC Breakthrough Therapy Designation for the treatment of recurrent HGG and the European Medicines Agency (EMA) has granted Toca 511 PRIME (PRIority MEdicines) designation for the treatment of HGG.
 These designations are granted to new products that treat serious diseases or conditions and demonstrate the potential to address an unmet medical need.

-Tocagen has also obtained Orphan-Drug Designation for the treatment of malignant glioma.
+Tocagen has also obtained a $2 million Orphan-Drug Grant to support the Toca 5 trial and received Orphan-Drug Designation for the treatment of malignant glioma.
 Orphan-Drug Designation is a designation for a product that treats a rare disease or condition and which, if the product receives the first FDA approval for that disease or condition, may result in a period of regulatory exclusivity, subject to some exceptions.